 This doesn't make our pain easier, but it does help us see some reason.
 While the person is gone, the love isn't.
 We can manage to journey from grief to gratitude, however long it takes.
-We don't have to take the journey alone, we can reach out for help.
-From a friend, from family members, from a professional.
+We don't have to take the journey alone - reach out for help from a friend, family member or professional.
 We can look forward to a time when we will again find joy in celebrating with others.
-Create an environment that cultivates contentment rather than raises pressure.

-#HopeForTheHolidays
+#HopeForTheHolidays #StressLess

-Mental Health America 24/7 Crisis Text Line - Text MHA to 741-741
+If you or someone you know is struggling with their mental health this holiday season, contact the Mental Health America 24/7 Crisis Text Line by texting MHA to 741-741.